-DO NOT LEAVE THE IGNITION SWITCH AT THE HAND START POS-ITION LONGER THAN NECESSARY TO MAKE TESTS.
+DO NOT LEAVE THE IGNITION SWITCH AT THE HAND START POSI-TION LONGER THAN NECESSARY TO MAKE TESTS.

 KEEP THE IGNITION SWITCH AT THE ELECT.
-START POSITION AT ALL TIMES EXCEPT WHEN ACTUALLY STARTING THE PLANT MANUALLY.
-THROW THE SWITCH TO THE HAND START POSITION WHILE CRANKING THE PLANT MANUALLY, BUT RETURN IT TO THE ELECT.
-START POSITION AS SOON AS THE PLANT STARTS.
-IF THE SWITCH IS LEFT AT THE HAND START POSITION WHEN THE PLANT IS NOT RUNNING, THE BATTERY MAY BECOME DISCHARGED AND THE IGNITION COIL DAMAGED.
+START POSI-TION AT ALL TIMES EXCEPT WHEN ACTUALLY STARTING THE PLANT MANUALLY.
+THROW THE SWITCH TO THE HAND START POSITION WHILE CRANKING THE PLANT MAN-UALLY, BUT RETURN IT TO THE ELECT.
+START POSI-TION AS SOCN AS THE PLANT STARTS.
+IF THE SWITCH IS LEFT AT THE HAND START POSITION WHEN THE PLANT IS NOT RUNNING, THE BATTERY MAY BECOME DISCHAR-GED AND THE IGNITION COIL DAMAGED.

-starts, allow the engine to reach operating temperature.
+CHECKING THE OPERATION. - After the plant starts, allow the engine to reach operating temperature.
 Check the level of the coolant in the radiator, as the thermostat may have allowed an air pocket to form, thus preventing complete filling.
 Add coolant to bring the level to the proper point, if necessary.
-The oil pressure should be between 20 and 40 pounds, the coolant temperature approximately $150^{\circ}$ to $180^{\circ}$ F. (65° to $82^{\circ}$ C.), and the battery charge rate between 2 and 12 amperes, depending upon the charge condition of the batteries.
+The oil pressure should be between 20 and 40 pounds, the coolant temperature approximately 150° to 180° F. (65° to 82° C), and the battery charge rate between 2 and 12 amperes, depending upon the charge condition of the batteries.